AgoraphobicNight/Birthday-Code/README.md

-# Happy Birthday Cam!
+# Happy Birthday!

-This is a fun birthday website dedicated to celebrating Cam's birthday!
+This is a fun birthday website dedicated to celebrating a birthday!
 The site is designed using HTML, CSS, and JavaScript to create an interactive and festive experience.

 ## Features